The Farmers Market Dog Food Review: Tested & Evaluated 2023

 If your dog is an especially fussy eater, you might want to add a bit of extra fresh meat on top of the kibble, but many owners mention their dogs love the flavour of their kibble.
 When it comes to flavour, this one is a winner!

 Farmers Market has a reasonable ingredient list, especially considering it’s a supermarket food.
-We really like that within the first 5 ingredients, in most recipes 3 of them come from animal sources.
+We really like that within the first five ingredients in most recipes, three of them come from animal sources.

 PRO TIP: Try to avoid wheat and corn if your dog has a sensitive tummy

 We do like the inclusion of carrots and peas, as well as other veggies, which offer great micronutrients to round out your dog’s diet.